 The University of King's College offers a variety of housing options, along with several meal plan choices.
-A complete breakdown of relevant fees may be found online at ukings.ca.
+A complete breakdown of relevant residence fees may be found online at ukings.ca.

-First year students applying for resident accommodation are responsible for payment of three separate fees:
+First year students applying for residence accommodations are responsible for payment of three separate fees: